exercism/go/exercises/concept/chessboard/.docs/instructions.md

 ## 2. Given a Chessboard and a File, count how many squares are occupied

 Implement the `CountInFile(board Chessboard, file int) int` function.
-It should count occupied squares ranging over the given file.
+It should count the total number of occupied squares by ranging over the given file.
 Return an integer.
+Return a count of zero (`0`) if the given file is not a valid one (not between `1` and `8`, inclusive).

 ```go
 CountInFile(board, 2)